intel/transfer-learning/tests/README.md

 pip install --no-deps tensorflow-text==2.8.2

 # Install the test requirements
-cd tests
-pip3 install -r requirements-test.txt
+pip3 install -r tests/requirements-test.txt
 ```

 ## API Tests
 There are unit and integration tests that exercise the API.
-Make sure you are in the `transfer-learning/tests` directory and use the command
+Make sure you are in the `transfer-learning/` directory and use the command
 below to run all tests:
 ```
-PYTHONPATH=$(pwd) py.test -s
+PYTHONPATH=$(pwd)/tests py.test -s
 ```

 ### Markers